-Fourth, the Commission must order utilities to develop a voluntary RTP tariff option applicable to a wide range of tariffs to be offered to all commercial and industrial customers with real-time meters and other eligibility requirements.
+Fourth, the Commission must order utilities to develop a voluntary RTP tariff option applicable to a wide range of tariffs to be offered to all commercial and industrial customers with real-time meters satisfying other eligibility requirements.
 In Section III.B of this testimony, the CEC has outlined a specific RTP rate design that supplements whatever base rate design is adopted for larger commercial and industrial customers.
 We have suggested a voluntary option that end-users can elect when they believe it is in their interest to do so.
-Since the financial incentives offered to the end-user by this supplemental RTP component are precisely the avoided cost of DWR short term and ISO imbalance energy costs that will eventually flow through to end-users, there is no revenue loss to UDCs.
+Since the financial incentives offered to the end-user by this supplemental RTP component are precisely the avoided cost of DWR short term and ISO imbalance energy costs that will eventually flow through to end-users, there is no apparent revenue loss to UDCs.
+There are additional implementation details, such as the specific formulas to be used in computing supplement RTP charges/credits or eligibility for those customers without hourly usage history, that require further development in another phase of this proceeding.

 The CEC believes that our RTP pricing recommendations are fully consistent with the Governor’s rate design proposal discussed at the April 12, 2001 workshop, and the Governor’s policy on RTP metering evidenced by the passage and signing of ABX1 29 on April 11, 2001.
 The recommendations we make are consistent with the series of discussions facilitated by the Governor’s Office and the clear evidence that the Governor supports RTP methods by providing major funding for metering.